alipali737/pen-test-docs/Courses/htb-pen-testing/Documentation & Reporting.md

 eg. Short term would be to patch the system, long-term would be to review their patch and vulnerability management processes to address any gaps that would prevent the issue from appearing again.

 ### Findings
 Show off our work here, display the risks to their environment, help technical teams validate, diagnose & fix issues.
+'Stock' findings can be written up but should always be tweaked to fit the client's context

 ### Appendices
 Some must appear, some are more dynamic.
 Make sure they don't unnecessarily bloat the report.